RediSearch/RediSearch/docs/Phonetic_Matching.md

 # Phonetic Matching

 Phonetic matching, a.k.a "Jon or John", allows searching for terms based on their pronounciation.
-This capability is useful when searching for names of people and places.
+This capability can be a useful tool when searching for names of people.

 Phonetic matching is based on the use of a phonetic algorithm.
 A phonetic algorithm transforms the input term to an approximate representation of its pronounciation.
 This allows indexing terms, and consequently searching, by their pronounciation.